 - Is the “free gift or prize” really free?
-If you have to pay any fees to redeem the prize you’ve won or receive the free gift, you’re making a purchase.
+If you have to pay any fees to redeem the prize you’ve won or received the free gift, you’re making a purchase.

 - Why do you need me to confirm or provide my account information?
-Legitimate companies and entities don’t usually call and ask you to very your information.
+Legitimate companies and entities don’t usually call and ask you to vary your information.